emilytsai/music-158a-midterm/README.md

 4. To end the program early, use the keyboard command `CONTROL + C` in the Terminal.
 To clear any remaining sounds after halting the program, run `python reset.py` in the Terminal to reset the UDP sockets until the next call to the program.

-To view all the patches in the Max file, switch from Presentation Mode to Patching Mode by clicking on the projecter image in the bottom left-hand corner of the Max application.
+To view all patches in the Max file, switch from Presentation Mode to Patching Mode by clicking on the projecter image in the bottom left-hand corner of the Max application.

 ### ABOUT ###